BIG-SA/BASH-Intro-2018/notes/2_filters.md

 cat BDGP6_genes.gtf
 ```

-This is clearly not a helpful way to look at a large file like this, so an alternate method is just to scan the first few lines using the command `head`.
+This is clearly not a helpful way to look at a large file like this, so an alternate method is just to print the first few lines using the command `head`.
 Note the lines at the start which begin with a `#` symbol.
-These are the 'header' lines which are not in the tab-separated format that the rest of the file is, but contain important information about the contents of the file, which here are the genome build, genome build date etc.
+These are the 'header' lines which are not in the tab-separated format that the rest of the file is, but contain important information about the contents of the file.
-This is pretty darn useful information for a bioinformatician.
+Here is the genome build, genome build date etc., which is pretty darn useful information for a bioinformatician.

 ```
 head BDGP6_genes.gtf
 ```

-This shows us the first 10 lines by default, and we can change this to the first 20 by setting the additional argument (or flag) `-n` to the value 20.
+`head` shows us the first 10 lines by default, and we can change this to the first 20 by setting the additional argument (or flag) `-n` to the value 20.
 We can choose any value we like here, as long as it's a whole number (or integer).

 ```
 head -n 20 BDGP6_genes.gtf
 ```

-In the way the programmers like dumb jokes, to look at the end of the file, we can use the command `tail`.
+In the typical way that programmers like dumb jokes and obvious commands, to look at the end of the file we can use `tail`.
-The flag `-n` can be set in the same way for this command.
+The flag `-n` can be set in the same way for this.

 ```
 tail BDGP6_genes.gtf